techgeek68/Linux/07 String Manipulation Tools.md

 `awk` - Text Processing Language
   - Processes and analyzes text files, particularly structured data.
-  - Display specific columns of a file in desired format
+  - Display specific columns of a file in the desired format
   - Default separator is space

 - Syntax: